isomerpages/nlb-reference/_other-formats/3-newspapers.md

 <img src="\images\other-formats\newspapers-10.jpg" style="width:600px;" />

 Browsing by newspaper titles is simple and straight forward.
 From the dropdown menu, select the newspaper title you would like to read.
-Doing so will take you a page which holds information on the newspaper, as well as the copies held or digitised by the Library, in its top half.
+Information on the relevant newspaper title and the copies currently held or digitised by the National Library will be displayed here.

 <img src="\images\other-formats\newspapers-11.jpg" style="width:600px;" />